MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 #ms.custom: ""

 ---
-# Deploy an R Model as a web service
+# Deploy an R Model as a web service with mrsdeploy

 **Applies to: Microsoft R Client 3.x, Microsoft R Server 9.x**